-It's Saint Patrick's Day!
-It's the one time of year where everyone gets to be Irish for a day in the most animated of ways, wearing green clothes adorned with shamrocks, eating green-dyed foods and enjoying green-tinted beverages.
-It's a day of parties and parades, where Chicago even dyes its river green!
+St. Patrick's Day is the one time of year where everyone gets to be Irish for a day in the most animated of ways, wearing green clothes adorned with shamrocks, eating green-dyed foods, and enjoying green-tinted beverages.

-With all the holiday fun, there are bound to be a few spills and accidents.
+Even though the holiday may look a little different this year, there are bound to be a few spills and accidents from the festive food and drinks.
 And when messes get made, all of that green can become a serious problem if the stains aren't handled quickly.
-Here's how to take care of the worst stain situations on St. Patrick's Day with a green cleaning champion!
+Here's how to take care of the worst St. Patrick’s Day stain situations with a green cleaning champion!

-If spills do happen on cloth or fabric, here's a quick remedy: dampen the stain with water, spray full-strength Simple Green All-Purpose Cleaner on the area, and allow a few minutes for the cleaner to penetrate the soil.
+If spills do happen on cloth or fabric, here's a quick remedy: dampen the stain with water, spray full-strength Simple Green All-Purpose Cleaner on the area and allow a few minutes for the cleaner to penetrate the soil.
 Then gently rub and blot the area with an absorbent cloth or towel, and air dry.
-People may not realize that Simple Green can be used on fabric.
-Get our green to clean your green spill!

 First, place a cloth or napkin under the stained fabric to prevent it from spreading onto anything else.
 Dab the stain with paper towels to absorb as much wine as possible, but don't rub, as this will push the stain further into the fabric.
 Then blot the stained area with water to dilute the wine, making it easier to clean.

 Next pour table salt on the spot.
 Let it soak up the moisture for a few minutes, before brushing off gently.
 Then spray Simple Green on the surface and allow two minutes for it to break down any remaining wine.
 Then rinse the material, and wash on cold cycle before air drying.

 To remove wine stains from upholstery or carpet, head to #4.

 3. GREASY FOOD